-In Matthew 11:28 NASB Jesus said, “Come to Me all who are weary and heavy-laden, and I will give you rest.
+In Matthew 11:28 NASB, Jesus said, “Come to Me all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart; and you shall find rest for your souls.
 For my yoke is easy and my load is light.”

-Cleland Boyd McAfee (1844-1944) wrote these words for his hymn Near to the Heart of God.
+Cleland Boyd McAfee (1844-1944) wrote these words for his hymn Near to the Heart of God:

-1 There is a place of quiet rest, near to the heart of God.
+1 There is a place of quiet rest, 2 There is a place of comfort sweet,

-2. There is a place of comfort sweet,
+near to the heart of God, near to the heart of God,

-near to the heart of God.
-A place where we our Savior meet, near to the heart of God.
+a place where sin cannot molest, a place where we our Savior meet near to the heart of God. near to the heart of God.

 near to the heart of God. near to the heart of God.

-© Ronald Milburn 2018
+Copyright 2018 Ronald Milburn